Book choices for today:

-Have a review with the children about the signs of Spring.
-Talk about the first flowers that are usually seen in the Spring.
+Have a review with the children about the signs of spring.
+Talk about the first flowers that are usually seen in the spring.
 Remind the children about bulbs.
-Many people plant them in the Fall and now we can see many of those bulb flowers growing!
+Many people plant them in the fall and now we can see many of those bulb flowers growing!
 Highlight the rainy days and review the water cycle and clouds with the children.
-Discuss the use of an umbrella and how important rainboots can be.
-Another sign of Spring to talk about is pussy willows shrubs.
+Discuss the use of an umbrella and how important rain boots can be.
+You can also talk about pussy willows as another sign of spring.

 Umbrella Matching – Children can match them or play concentration with a friend. (from kidssup.com)